 The Annual General Meeting (AGM) is NIBE's highest decision-making body.
-The AGM elects the company's Board of Directors and auditors, adopts the accounts, makes decisions on dividends and other appropriations of profits/losses, and discharges the Board of Directors and the MD/CEO from liability.
+The AGM elects the company's Board of Directors and auditors, adopts the accounts, makes decisions on dividends and other appropriations of profits/losses, and discharges the Board of Directors and the MD/ CEO from liability.

-The most recent AGM, held on 15 May 2014 in Markaryd, was attended by 451 shareholders.
-Those present represented 52% of the shares and 74% of the total number of votes in the company.
+The most recent AGM, held on 12 May 2016 in Markaryd, was attended by 384 shareholders.
+Those present represented 53% of the shares and 71% of the total number of votes in the company.
 The AGM was attended by the Board of Directors, the MD/CEO and the company's auditors.
-The minutes of the AGM and the company's articles of association are available on the company's homepage.
+The minutes of the AGM and the company's articles of association are available on the company's website.

-There are no limitations in the articles of association as to the number of votes a shareholder may hold at a general meeting of the company, the appointment or dismissal of directors of the company, or changes to the company's articles of association.
+There are no limitations in the articles of association as to the number of votes a shareholder may hold at a general meeting of the company.
+Nor are there any provisions on the appointment or dismissal of directors of the company, or changes to the company's articles of association.

-The 2014 AGM gave the Board of Directors a mandate to issue new class B shares, on one or more occasions and without regard to the shareholders' preferential rights, to be used to finance the company's acquisition of other companies or businesses.
-This mandate is valid until the 2015 AGM and is restricted to a maximum of 10% of the number of class B shares issued at the time of the AGM.
+The 2016 AGM gave the Board of Directors a mandate to issue new class B shares in the company, on one or more occasions and with or without regard for the shareholders' preferential rights, to be used to finance the acquisition of companies or businesses.
+This mandate is valid until the 2017 AGM and is restricted to a maximum of 10% of the number of shares issued at the time of the AGM.